PaulienLem/ethereum-sample/README.md

 ./redeploy-contract.sh

 <h3>Test API</h3>
-- POST to localhost:9000/ to create a smart contract (might take a few minutes)
+<li> POST to localhost:9000/ to create a smart contract (might take a few minutes) </li>
-- GET to localhost:9000/ to get the coachee of the smart contract created
+<li> GET to localhost:9000/ to get the coachee of the smart contract created </li>

 Based on https://github.com/vertigobr/ethereum